 - Easy to move from room to room.

-- Lightweight so you may want to anchor it to the wall.
+- Lightweight, so you may want to anchor it to the wall.

-7. Graco Pack ‘n Play Travel Lite
+Graco Travel Lite Crib

 - Your toddler will enjoy the pack ‘n play long after they’ve outgrown the crib.